Multiplying Disciple-Makers

 Without this step, the mathematical outcome cannot be reached.

-Now let's look at the next point.
+Now, let's look at the next interconnecting requirement.